 - Limiting Personalisation: Given that InApp Browser can’t access the parent browser cookies, these users are treated as unique new users, limiting your ability to personalise.
 Not only does the tracking go for a toss but it also leads to duplicates in the system

 - Far From Native Experience: The experience on the original browser (Chrome atleast) is now becoming near native.
 With progressive web apps and push notifications, marketers and website owners have the ability to create powerful experiences.
 Facebook’s In App browser limits that drastically where users can’t open new tabs, permission boxes can’t be triggered.
 The experience is sluggish and 1998ish

 - Ad Revenues: Because of inappropriate tracking, CPM and Bid rates go for a toss.
-The fact that the impression and view data is not accessible to ad networks and ad exchanges, impacts the CPM rates negatively.
+Impression and view data is not accessible to ad networks and ad exchanges, impacts the CPM rates negatively.

 It will be interesting to see how Facebook positions the In-App browser.
-As a stand alone full fledged browser, it could be great boon for publishers, but at the moment publishers are between a rock and deep sea.
+As full fledged browser, it could be great boon for publishers, but publishers are between a rock and deep sea.
 Also, when you apply this view point to your regular browser usage data, the statistics now appear convoluted.